 Unjust structures exist locally, in national legislation and regional and international cooperation bodies.
 We believe that local communities should have the opportunity to influence their situation, and together with our partners, we strive to influence decision-makers on all levels.
 Our work includes:

 - bringing local voices into international decision-making processes

 Realising sustainable change requires considering the roles of rights-holders and duty-bearers and directing our action towards them by empowering people to exercise and claim their rights and supporting authorities and decision-makers to meet their obligations.
 Our role is to facilitate dialogue and strengthen accountability between rights-holders and duty-bearers, and our projects contribute to sustainable change through awareness-raising, capacity-building and advocacy.

 FCA has observer status at ECOSOC (UN Economic and Social Council), which allows us to strengthen our international advocacy work and that of our partners.

 We promote human rights

-FCA promotes the realisation of human rights by supporting local women’s organisations, local communities, religious and traditional leaders, and other parties that work to further human rights.
+FCA promotes the realisation of human rights by supporting local women’s organisations, marginalised communities, religious and traditional leaders, and other parties that work for human rights.

-Sometimes, the decisions of large companies, too, can have a significant impact on the lives of people in developing countries.
-For this reason, FCA strives to build bridges between corporate decision-makers and local communities.
+Sometimes, large enterprises can also significantly impact the lives of people in developing countries, which is why we build bridges between corporate decision-makers and local communities.

 We convey information

-Local decisions are also made at an international level.
-We seek to make local voices heard by international actors such as EU and UN bodies.
-International advocacy involves relaying information between a variety of actors.
-FCA is also actively involved in the Finnish political dialogue – particularly when Finnish decisions affect human rights in our operating areas.
+Local decisions are often made at an international level, so we seek to make local voices heard by international actors, such as EU and UN bodies.
+Global advocacy involves relaying information between a variety of actors.
+We are also actively involved in Finland’s political dialogue, particularly when Finland’s decisions affect human rights in our operating areas.